 In the minor leagues, the 5' 9", 165 pound infielder displayed plenty of power, averaging nearly 20 home runs per year from 1960 to 1967.
 He had his best season as a professional ballplayer with the AA Albuquerque Dukes leading the 1967 Texas League in batting with a .328 average, while belting a career-high 22 home runs and knocking in 85 runs.

-However, in two brief stints with Los Angeles, during 1967 and 1968 Alcaraz struggled at the plate, hitting .181 with two homers and eight RBI in 58 games.
+However, in two brief stints with Los Angeles, during 1967 and 1968 Alcaraz struggled at the plate, hitting .181 with 2 homers and 8 RBI in 58 games.
 Nevertheless, Alcaraz remained confident that he could hit big league pitching.
 "I batted against pitchers like that in the Puerto Rican Winter League, so I know I can hit," Alcaraz insisted at the time.